Firmness: Firm (7.5/10)

 Helix offers free shipping for customers in all 50 states.
 The Helix Plus is shipped vacuum-packed in a box via UPS Ground, and most shoppers receive their order within 10 business days of purchase.
 Helix does not offer white glove delivery at this time, but in certain locations, you may request the removal of your old mattress for an added fee of $150.

-When our Mattress Advisor team unboxed this mattress, we had a relatively pleasant and easy experience.
+When our Mattress Nerd team unboxed this mattress, we had a relatively pleasant and easy experience.
 The bed expanded in less than three minutes and had very minimal off-gassing scent (the smell that sometimes ensues when memory foam suddenly expands).
 The best online mattress brands will each have similar unboxing experiences and company policies.

 The Helix Plus comes with a 100-night sleep trial.
 The sleep trial policy includes a 30-night break-in period, which means you won’t be able to return or exchange the mattress until you’ve slept on it for 30 nights.
 Here at Mattress Nerd, we’re big fans of policies like this because it can take some time for the body to adjust to a new bed.
 If you’re still not satisfied with the mattress after the 30-night period, you may return it for a full refund.
 The returned bed will be recycled or donated to charity.

-The Helix Sunset is better suited for side sleepers, while the Helix Midnight beats the Helix Plus for combination sleepers, and the Helix Twilight offers the best pain relief for sleepers with chronic back pain.
+The Helix Sunset is better suited for side sleepers, while the Helix Midnight beats the Helix Plus for combination sleepers, and the Helix Twilight is one of the best mattresses for back pain.

 The Helix Sunset is the softest Helix hybrid mattress, ideal for strict side sleepers and lightweight sleepers.
 If you sleep on your back or your stomach, you will likely find the Sunset mattress to be a bit too soft for your liking.